DameLyngdoh/dl-stack-ts/README.md

 # Stack for TypeScript
 A stack implementation written in TypeScript with the general stack operations.
 Refer to the documentation or the code for a complete reference.
+The documentation for this project was generated using [typedoc](https://github.com/TypeStrong/typedoc).

 ## Example
 The following code snippet is an example of how to use the class.
 The methods invoked here are not exhaustive of the methods of the stack.